 Dress Code applies to both male and female unless otherwise noted.
+The Camp Director and management team have final decisions on any dress code violations.

-- · No undergarments or midsections showing. - Shorts must be "Fingertip Length" the hem of these articles of clothing must be the approximate length of the Scouts' fingertips when the hands are relaxed at their side. - No halter tops, tube tops, crop tops, or spaghetti strap tops. - Tank tops can be worn but must have straps at least the width of two fingers.
+- No inappropriate advertising, images, political, religious or sexual in nature clothing permitted. - No undergarments or midsections showing. - Shorts must be "Fingertip Length" the hem of these articles of clothing must be the approximate length of the Scouts' fingertips when the hands are relaxed at their side. - No halter tops, tube tops, crop tops, or spaghetti strap tops. - Tank tops can be worn but must have straps at least the width of two fingers.
 Arm holes may not be cut down the side of the shirt. - Only modest swimsuits are permitted.
 Female suits must be either one-piece or a tankini in which the top must meet the bottoms.
 Swim shirts must be worn to cover a two-piece suit.
 Boys' suits must be shorts style, not "Speedo-brief" style. - Shirts must be worn at all times in camp, unless swimming. - Scouts must be appropriately clothed when walking to/from Water-Front and Shower-House.
 No walking around in towels. - Closed toed shoes are required to be worn during the day.
-Open-toe sandals are acceptable for waterfront, recommended for showers.
+Open-toe sandals are acceptable for waterfront and showers.